Slicing Unbalanced Optimal Transport: Computing SUOT and USOT with Frank-Wolfe algorithms

+The resulting FW methodology, detailed in \Cref{algo:rsot-pseudo}, also leverages the \texttt{Norm} and \texttt{SlicedDual} routines.
+The key difference from $\SUOT(\al, \be)$ is in where the integral over $\theta \in \supp(\hat{\unifS}_K)$ is performed, leading to a different balanced sliced OT problem to solve.

-{\bfseries Outputing marginals of $\SUOT$ and $\RSOT$.} The optimal primal marginals of $\UOT$ (and a fortiori $\SUOT$ and $\RSOT$) are geometric normalizations of inputs $(\al,\be)$ with discarded outliers.
-Their computation involves the $\texttt{Norm}$ routine, using optimal dual potentials.
-This is how we compute marginals in Figures~(\ref{fig:intro}, \ref{fig:hsw}, \ref{fig:bary}).
-We refer to Appendix~\ref{app:proof-fw} for more details and formulas.
+\paragraph{Marginals of $\UOT$/$\RSOT$.} The optimal primal marginals of $\UOT$ and $\RSOT$ are geometric normalizations of inputs $(\al,\be)$ with discarded outliers.
+Their computation involves the $\texttt{Norm}$ routine detailed in \Cref{alg:norm_routine}, using optimal dual potentials.
+This is how we compute marginals in \Cref{fig:intro} and in the experiments of \Cref{sec:xp}: see \Cref{appendix:sliced_marginals} for more details.